pnicto/erp2gcal/README.md

     ```
 5. Choose the options shown on terminal and login when propmpted.

-## Known Issues

-1. Workshop Practical is counted as a regular lab class and takes 2 hours instead of 3.

 ## Troubleshooting

 1. Problem: `Authorization Error Error 403: Access_denied`<br/>